CyrilPeponnet/Unify/wireline/README.md

 FROM nginx
 ```

-We are done for the docker part, now you need to create a `ci.ini` file if needed.
+We are done for the docker part, now you need to create a `wireline.ini` file if needed.
 In our case we need it to set the proper values.

-`ci.ini`
+`wireline.ini`
 ```
 YAML_DEPLOY=production.yaml
 YAML_BUILD=build.yaml